JakubTabor/Regression/Regression_Project/README.md

 # But i can see that the high correlated columns are a little piece of my dataframe
 * Thats rest of my columns:
 ![](https://github.com/JakubTabor/Regression/blob/main/Regression_Project/Images/columns.png)
+# Next i create function to split my data into (train and test sets)